1997 Limerick Senior Hurling Championship: Format change

 There was an increase in the number of teams, with four divisional or amalgamation teams joining the 16 club teams.
 This meant that each of the four groups increased to five teams, with each team being guaranteed four games.
 Eastern Gaels featured players from Caherline, Kilteely-Dromkeen and Fedamore, while Southern Gaels was composed of players from Galbally, Glenroe and Hospital-Herbertstown.
-St David's was mad eup of players fromwest Limerick, while Dromard was another amalgamation.
+St David's was made up of players fromwest Limerick, while Dromard was another amalgamation.